 You are strong in your conviction while also gentle in your approach to where others stand.
 It is not your responsibility to take on people’s emotions, but rather stand gracefully in their presence, accepting where they are in their journey of self-discovery.
 I think that is truly an intimate place to be, or as one employee used to say to me years ago, that is not my dirty.

-I feel blessed and grateful to be able to share with you, express myself, and that you’re willing to listen to all my ramblings.
+I feel blessed and grateful to be able to share with you, express myself, and that you’re willing to listen to all my ramblings about forgiveness and healing.
 All of my messy and authentic self.
-I am grateful to even be to the point where I no longer feel ashamed of my messy and that I embrace it.
+I am grateful to even be to the point where I no longer feel ashamed of my messiness and that I embrace it.
 For every one element or aspect of messy, there are a dozen incredible aspects of myself, and I am grateful for both sides because I could not fully enjoy the light without the dark.
 It is much like a honeymoon to be able to share with you in this way, or maybe even like the reception— lets a party!